frankhli843/dailyontariocovidtweets/README.md

-# Daily Ontario Covid Tweers
+# Daily Ontario Covid Tweets
 - This code that posts daily Covid numbers for Ontario taken from the offical government website: https://covid-19.ontario.ca/data
 - It will check for new numbers on a daily basis and post it to the twitter account of your choice.
 - This was created in order to make information more accessible.